 Almond Sand Dollar Cookies are crunchy, buttery treats that look remarkably like a treasured beachcombing find.
 A few sliced almonds and cutout holes are such an easy way to decorate these almond flavored cutout cookies.
-A batch of Almond Sand Dollar Cookies is sure to fill your cookie jar or care package with thoughts of ocean waves and toes in the sand.

 My family’s favorite vacations have involved the beach.
 The sound of the ocean is so calming and restorative, especially when we are escaping a Midwest winter!
 Though my kids did try boogie boarding in Hawaii years ago, we usually spend more time on the sand than in the water.
 Shelling is my favorite beach activity and I have bowls full of shells as a result.
 My daughter used her shell collection to fill the glass cylinder bases of two table lamps.
 Now she has a constant, happy reminder of Sanibel Island in her living room.